 - Dry mouth

-- Eyelids and arms/legs appear to be heavy
+- Eyelids and arms/legs appear heavy

 - Infections or abscesses (from injecting)